yizi0511/neuroImagingPipeline/README.md

 # neuroImagingPipeline

-Using Nipype for creating a pipeline for DTI processing steps.
+Using Nipype to create a pipeline for DTI processing steps.

 Nipype Tutorial:
 - https://miykael.github.io/nipype_tutorial/